Qiskit/qiskit-addon-sqd-hpc/docs/compilation-flags.rst

 Compilation flags
 ************************************

-This guide documents flags, such as ``#define``, that can be passed to the compiler when using this library.
+This guide describes the compiler flags supported by this library, including ``#define``-based macros.

 Disable exceptions
 -------------------------